 Whether you have been running for years or are just starting out, we provide expert examination and treatment of your running-related concerns.

-Gait Analysis – Filming session followed immediately by video review in the office.
-Appointments typically last 45-60 minutes.
+Gait Analysis – Filming session followed immediately by video review.
+Appointments typically last 40 minutes.
 Email follow-up as needed is included (e.g., if a more detailed analysis of the video footage is warranted).

 Below is a sample series of gait videos from one of our clients who we filmed at Memorial Field track:

 What can I expect from a Performance Health Gait Analysis?

 Step 1 – Filming Session: We will first discuss your injury history, shoe use, and training/racing routine and goals.
-We will then use our high-speed camera to capture video footage of your running form from three angles: front, back, and side.
-We can compare video of you running in up to three** different pairs of shoes if you wish.
-Filming will be conducted either outdoors (preferable) or on a treadmill in our office***.
-Once videos have been obtained, we will edit and analyze the videos and provide you with results and feedback.
+We will then capture video footage of your running form from three angles: front, back, and side.
+Filming will be conducted either outdoors (preferable) or on a treadmill in our office.
+Once videos have been obtained, we will analyze the videos and provide you with results and feedback.
 Read the guidelines at the bottom of the page for more information on what to bring to an appointment.

-Step 2 – Video Review: We can either review your videos together immediately.
-We will discuss the elements of good running form, look at sample videos of elite and recreational runners to demonstrate form variation, and discuss these in light of your running gait and your goals (e.g., injury avoidance/recovery, performance goals, etc.).
+Step 2 – Video Review: We will review your videos together immediately then discuss the elements of good running form.
 We will discuss approaches to improving your running form, and depending on the outcome of the gait analysis, we might recommend additional form-training sessions, strength and flexibility screening, or manual therapy (ART, massage, etc.).
 We will discuss whether a new pair of running shoes might be warranted.
-You will also be provided with digital copies of your videos (bring a USB drive).